There was this particular, strikingly Blue Mansion in Penang that I decided to visit – the Cheong Fatt Tze Mansion.

 Fengshui aspects of the Blue Mansion

 What left a deep impression on me was the geomancy (fengshui) that had been considered for this house.
 At the central courtyard, the guide explained to us how that when it rains, a bit of the water will drain out, while the rest will continue to swirl in a circular direction above the surface.
-Part of this was about how they positioned the flooring to be of different heights – simple enough, while the significance of the water circulating was the fengshui aspect – accumulating wealth, because water signifies wealth in geomancy.
+Part of this was about how they positioned the flooring to be of different heights – simple enough.
+The significance of the water circulating was the fengshui aspect – accumulating wealth, because water signifies wealth in geomancy.

 After all that, the guide used a term to summarize what fengshui meant as depicted in the house: Environmental Science.
 From then onwards, I have never looked at Fengshui the same way again.